 Return the tray to the oven and cook for a further 15-20 min or until everything is cooked through and golden – this is your meat-free sausage tray bake

-Whilst everything is cooking, combine the mayonnaise with the sweet mustard ketchup and 1 tbsp [2 tbsp] cold water in a small bowl – this is your sweet mustard mayo
+Whilst everything is cooking, combine the mayo with the mustard ketchup and 1 tbsp [2 tbsp] cold water in a small bowl – this is your sweet mustard mayo

 Serve the meat-free sausage tray bake drizzled with the sweet mustard mayo